Eamon02/react-portfolio-purple/README.md

 ## Description

-A personal portfolio highlighting my professional skills as a fullstack web developer.
+A personal portfolio highlighting my professional skills as a full-stack web developer.
 See the published portfolio [here](https://eamon02.github.io/react-portfolio-purple).

 ## Technologies Used